-The oldest survey article we reviewed is Alsultan and Warwick's article from 2013.
-Alsultan and Warwick \cite{alsultan2013keystroke} focused on free-text keystroke systems.
+The oldest survey article we reviewed is Alsultan and Warwick's article from 2013 \cite{alsultan2013keystroke} that focused on free-text keystroke systems.
 Fixed-text or semi fixed-text keystroke systems were not included in their survey.
-In our survey, we focus on all kinds of keystroke systems.
+In our survey, we focus on all three types of keystroke systems.
 Zhong and Deng \cite{zhong2015survey} presented a comprehensive survey of keystroke dynamics; Giot, Dorizzi, and Rosenberger \cite{giot2015review} provided a review of previously created keystroke benchmarking datasets; Ali et al. \cite{ali2015authentication} presented an elaborate survey of the keystroke data collection details and classification algorithms.
-However, as these surveys were published in 2015, they were not able to cover more recent trends in keystroke dynamics research or updated benchmark datasets e.g., \cite{cceker2016user}, \cite{sun2016shared}, \cite{murphy2017shared}, \cite{wahab2021utilizing}, \cite{wahab2022shared} etc. available since 2015.
+However, as these surveys were published in 2015, they do not cover recent trends in keystroke dynamics research or newer benchmark datasets, e.g., \cite{cceker2016user}, \cite{sun2016shared}, \cite{murphy2017shared}, \cite{wahab2021utilizing}, \cite{wahab2022shared}.

-Saini, Kaur, and Bhatia \cite{saini2016keystroke} and Saifan et al. \cite{saifan2016survey} presented a comprehensive review on keystroke dynamics research - especially for touch screen and mobile devices.
-But these papers are not up to date as these were published in 2016.
-Also these papers did not consider all kinds of devices for keystroke dynamics research - their only focus was mobile devices.
+Saini, Kaur, and Bhatia \cite{saini2016keystroke} and Saifan et al. \cite{saifan2016survey} presented a comprehensive review on keystroke dynamics research, especially for touch screen and mobile devices.
+However, these papers do not cover recent developments as they were published in 2016.
+Also, these papers focused only on mobile devices.

-Shinde, Shetty and Mehra \cite{shinde2016survey} mainly focused on different aspects of static keystroke authentication.
+Shinde, Shetty, and Mehra \cite{shinde2016survey} mainly focused on different aspects of static-text keystroke authentication.
 They did not discuss dynamic or continuous keystroke authentication in their survey.
 In our survey, we explain both static and dynamic keystroke authentication.
-Ali et al. \cite{ali2017keystroke} provided a comprehensive assessment of the newest datasets and algorithms used in keystroke dynamics based research.
-This survey was conducted in 2017 and new datasets and algorithms are now available.
+Ali et al. \cite{ali2017keystroke} provided a comprehensive assessment of the newest datasets and algorithms used in keystroke dynamics research.
+This survey was conducted in 2017, and new datasets and algorithms are now available.